-Gamification of classrooms isn’t a new idea.
-The components of gaming lend themselves well to self-directed learning, because it taps into the variables which inherently motivate a desire for progress.
+Gamification’s building blocks lend themselves to self-directed learning because they tap into the variables which inherently motivate a desire for progress.
 In fact, using a set of constructs called game mechanics, one could conceivably create situations that enhance learning by incorporating the strategies found in today’s video games.

 1. Consider your set up.
 What have you got—a desktop computer lab with one station per student?
 Only a few computers, or even one for a group of students?
 Portable laptops for all?
 Tablets?
 BYOD?
 If your workstations are limited, you’ll have to consider a strategy that allows for dividing the class into groups that alternate between computer use and non-computer work.
 This is difficult, but it can be done with careful planning.